Scott McKenzie: "San Francisco (Be Sure to Wear Some Flowers in Your Hair)"

 John Phillips wrote and co-produced "San Francisco (Be Sure to Wear Flowers in Your Hair)" for McKenzie.
 Phillips played guitar on the recording, and session musician Gary L. Coleman played orchestra bells and chimes.
 The bass line of the song was supplied by session musician Joe Osborn.
 Hal Blaine played drums.

 It was released on May 13, 1967, in the United States and was an instant hit, reaching number 4 on the Billboard Hot 100 and number 2 in the Canadian RPM Magazine charts.
 It was also a number 1 in the UK and several other countries, selling over 7 million copies globally.

 McKenzie released the single "Like an Old Time Movie", which Phillips wrote, composed, and produced, and which was a top-40 hit (number 24 on Billboard; number 27 in Canada).
 His first album, The Voice of Scott McKenzie, was followed with an album titled Stained Glass Morning.
-He stopped recording in the early 1970s, living in Joshua Tree, California and Virginia Beach, Virginia.
+He stopped recording in the early 1970s, living in Joshua Tree, California, and Virginia Beach, Virginia.

-McKenzie wrote and composed the song "What About Me" that launched the career of Canadian singer Anne Murray in 1968.
-(Murray's United States breakthrough, with Gene McLellan's "Snowbird", would not follow for several years.)

 In 1986, he started singing with a new version of The Mamas and the Papas.
 With John Phillips, he co-wrote "Kokomo" (with small contributions from Terry Melcher & Mike Love) (1988), a number 1 single for The Beach Boys.

 By 1998, he had retired from the road version of The Mamas and the Papas, and resided in Los Angeles until his death.
 He appeared at the Los Angeles tribute concert for John Phillips in 2001, amongst other 1960s contemporary acts.

-Personal life
+Illness and Death

+McKenzie developed Guillain–Barré syndrome in 2010, which lasted until his death.

-McKenzie died on August 18, 2012, in Los Angeles at the age of 73.
-He developed Guillain–Barré syndrome in 2010, which lasted until his death.
+He died on August 18, 2012, in Los Angeles, at the age of 73.